 Our federal system was set up at Confederation when the various British colonies of North America joined together to gain greater strength against the Americans and to forge an economic union.
 At the same time these colonies, which became provinces within Confederation, had regional and cultural differences which they wanted to protect by keeping provincial control over such things as property rights and education.
 The BNA Act laid out the division of powers between the federal and provincial governments although these are often the subject of much debate even today.

-Another feature of our government, quite different from the United States, is that we are a constitutional monarchy: a monarchy in which the ruler has only the powers given to him or her by the constitution and laws of the nation.constitutional monarchy with a Parliament and Cabinet based on the English system.
+Another feature of our government, quite different from the United States, is that we are a constitutional monarchy: a monarchy in which the ruler has only the powers given to him or her by the constitution and laws of the nation.constitutional monarchy with a Parliament and Cabinet based on the British system.
 Parliament consists of all the people who win their seats during an election and go to Ottawa to represent us.
 The party with the most seats forms the government.
 Its leader becomes the Prime Minister and his or her advisors are called the Cabinet and are chosen from the elected party members.
 (See "1848 - Responsible Government.")

 Government activity can be divided into three main functions: